Sunday, 31 August 2025

 This was the final card.

 Put simply, this beautiful card means hope, which was extraordinary given that hope was exactly what I’d asked for before doing the reading.
 It means following your star.
 It means that you are a star.
-At number 17 in the Major Arcana it’s near the end of the spiritual cycle, like The Sun, and both are celestial bodies.
+At number 17 in the Major Arcana it’s near the end of the spiritual cycle, like The Sun, and another celestial body.

 The card told me to write, as that is where I feel most me, where I touch my star.

-It gave me permission to believe in a higher world.
+It gave me permission to believe in a higher (celestial) world.

 Note